The Truth about Pre-Marital Counseling

 - 40% of married couples report that their lives are happy.

 - Only 18% of people who are divorced say they are happy.

 - More than 1 million children become entangled in their parent’s divorce every year.
 Research tells us that this experience increases their chances in adulthood of also eventually divorcing, continuing the cycle to the next generation.

 - Children who come from married families are more likely to get a college education than children of divorce.
 Divorce has long-term financial consequences that parents don’t even realize.

 - Only 10% of children in a two-parent household have behavioral problems.
 Happy marriages mean happy and well-adjusted kids.

 Is it a Good Idea to Get Pre-Marital Counseling?

 Will premarital counseling help you?
 Are you a cross-cultural couple?
 Or do you just come from very different families of origin?
 How would you describe your ability to communicate?
 What is it like when the two of you struggle?
 Could you both be using the same words, but describing different things?
 What did your parents teach you about being married?

-Every marriage will have their share of challenges.
-Communication skill, loyalty, and connection are the remedy.
-If you want help talking through the issues in your lives — and I mean really talking — it’s smart to get pre-marital counseling and learn how to do early, while you are still engaged.
+Every marriage will have its share of challenges.
+But right now, you’re probably in the honeymoon phase, excited to start your lives together as a married couple.
+Gottman pre-marital counseling will help you learn more about each other’s Love Maps so that you can stay connected.
+If you want help talking through the issues in your lives — and I mean really talking — it’s smart to get pre-marital counseling and learn how to do it early… while you are still engaged.